Matthew Hawkwood is the hero of a series of historical mystery novels by James McGee.

 - The City Narrows: Jack Ketch's Warren, the neighbourhood that Jago calls home.

-- Combat Pragmatist; Pretty much everyone.
+- Combat Pragmatist: Everyone.
 Hawkwood himself seems particularly enamored of the Groin Attack.

 - Cowboy Cop: Hawkwood